MicrosoftDocs/powerbi-docs/contributor-guide/git-commands-for-sandbox.md

 <!--
 Follow the steps in this article to stage content to the internal staging site prior to releasing the article to the public site.

-[Power BI.IMPORTANT] The preview site is available for internal Microsoft contributors only.
+[AZURE.IMPORTANT] The preview site is available for internal Microsoft contributors only.
 If you're an internal contributor, see the internal wiki to get the URL of the preview site.

 ![](./media/git-commands-for-sandbox/githubcommands2.png)